 SUBJECT : Writing Memos for your Classes

 This memo provides you with tips on writing memos for your classes, with special attention to a memo’s audience, format, organization, content, tone, and style.
-Because my advice comes in the form of a memo, you can use this document as a model for writing your own memos.

 The Audience for a Memo

 It is useful to begin by considering that a memo is essentially a one-on-one communication between writer and reader.
 Although a memo may be written to a group of people or with various audiences in mind, usually it is a highly goal-oriented communication between people who need to share information.
 If you are asked to write a memo to a professor in the classroom setting, you are much like the employee who has been assigned to investigate a problem and report back to a supervisor.
 Therefore, you are expected to provide concrete information, even information that the supervisor might already know, in a form that clarifies ideas and puts them into context.

 The overall format of a memo can be broken down into the heading, the body, and the closing notations.
 What follows is a brief description of each component.